The Full Story

 Rarely, chlorhexidine has been unintentionally given by IV in a hospital.
 One man developed an acute respiratory distress syndrome (ARDS).
 This is a life-threatening syndrome, but the man survived after days of critical care.

-If you think someone might be having adverse effects or has taken too much, immediately call Poison Control at 1-800-222-1222 or check the webPOISONCONTROL® online tool for guidance.
+If you think someone might be having adverse effects or has taken too much, immediately call Poison Control at 1-800-222-1222 or check the webPOISONCONTROL® online tool for help.
 Whether you call or log on, expert assistance is available 24 hours a day.

 Pela Soto, PharmD, BSHS, BS